-If you use the M118 function to modify the position of a rotary axis with the handwheel and then execute the M140 function, the control ignores the superimposed values with the retraction movement.
+If you use M118 to modify the position of a rotary axis with the handwheel and then execute M140, the control ignores the superimposed values during the retraction movement.
 This results in unwanted and unpredictable movements, especially when using machines with head rotation axes.
-There is a danger of collision during these compensating movements!
+There is a danger of collision during these retraction movements!